ViacomInc/data-point/README.md

 **Description**

-A **Transform Expression** object consists of a chain containing one or more [Reducers](#reducers), where the result (transformed data) of one reducer gets passed as input data to the next reducer in the chain.
+A **Transform Expression** object consists of a chain containing one or more [Reducers](#reducers), where the result (transformed value) of one reducer gets passed as input value to the next reducer in the chain.
 All reducers are executed serially and **asynchronously**.

 Transform Expressions can be represented in different ways: